 Gabby Logan: It’s important that more women’s sport on TV is not just a veneer

+Gabby Logan: It’s important that showing more women’s sport on TV is not just a veneer

 It is still a big deal for women to be seen and respected in the world of sport, presenter Gabby Logan has said.